pantphot/thesis/README.md

 # Contents
-1. image_tools demo: (https://github.com/ros2/demos/tree/master/image_tools/include/image_tools) with modified cam2image.cpp file , to include timestamp in published image.
+1. image_tools demo: (https://github.com/ros2/demos/tree/master/image_tools/include/image_tools) with modified cam2image.cpp file , to include timestamp in published image and to calculate average publishing frequency.
 2. nettools_msgs: custom message interface including network statistics calculated by the  by the nettools package.
 3. nettools:
     * latency.cpp: Subscribes to given TOPIC and calculates network statistics (message loss, latency, frequency,interarrival jitter), which then is published on the topic_statistics_TOPIC topic.